wences-sanchez/Knowledge-Base/Introduction to AWS (Legacy).md

 				- NFS refers to Network FileSystem.
 It's a protocol that allows you to access files and directories that aren't on your system, but are connected to your network.
 		-
 		- ### Solving Storage Gateway
-			- What three types of services provide AWS Storage Gateway? #carta
+			- What three types of services provide AWS Storage Gateway? #flashcard
 				- AWS Storage Gateway gives you access to virtually unlimited cloud storage, but on-premises.
 It's actually 3 different storage gateways.
 					- The first is **file gateway**: It gives you Samba and NFS interfaces to Amazon S3.
 This is basically a way of getting any local application you use to store its data in the cloud, even if it was only programmed to store files locally.
 					- The second is **Tape Gateway:** It's a virtual tape library on your local network.